BuzzKanga/MLZoomcamp-2023-Mid-Term-Project/Containerisation.md

 The following steps are required to create a docker container that will run the model prediction code:

 1. Install Docker.
-   In my case I was runnning ubunte and the installation instructions were [here]([Install Docker Engine on Debian | Docker Docs](https://docs.docker.com/engine/install/debian/#install-using-the-repository)).
+   In my case I was runnning ubunte and the installation instructions were [here](https://docs.docker.com/engine/install/debian/#install-using-the-repository).
    Instructions for other operating systems are available on [docker.com](https://www.docker.com/).

 2. Create a [Dockerfile](https://github.com/BuzzKanga/MLZoomcamp-2023-Mid-Term-Project/blob/main/Dockerfile).